Cancer knows no

 every day

 The Long Island Planning Council (LIPC) is coordinating the Garden of Hope and would appreciate any donations of money, building supplies, foliage or good-old elbow grease.
 Please write or call for more information.
-Thanks.

 This Webpage is provided